inko-lang/inko/docs/source/getting-started/installation.md

 ## Supported platforms

-Inko supports macOS and Linux.
-Inko _should_ also work on the various BSDs (e.g.
+Inko supports Linux, macOS, and FreeBSD (13.2 or newer).
+Inko might also work on other platforms, but we only provide support for the listed platforms.
-FreeBSD), but at the moment we don't actively test on these platforms.

 Inko historically also supported Windows, but we dropped support with the introduction of the native code compiler.
 Our knowledge of Windows is limited,